Zonos logo

 Because the commercial invoice is always required, here’s an example of what that may look like:

-Commercial invoice example for the customs clearance process.
+Commercial invoice example for the customs clearance

 2. Duty, tax, and fee calculation